joshpetit/BreakoutMeme/doc/PLAN.md

 *   Have two paddles at a distance capable of being moved separately.
 Possibly giving different configurable keys to make it two player.
 *   Paddles can be configured with different colors.
 Cuz that's cool.
+*	Paddles can take damage from things hitting them.
 *   Enable vetical motion as well as horizontal
 *   When the two paddles are stacked and a ball is hit do something special (maybe enable it to break a block that requires multiple hits).